-Life can be very stressful at times and when it does we say that we are experiencing anxiety or worryor stress or tension.
+Life can be stressful at times and when it is we say that we are experiencing anxiety or worry or stress or tension.

-Perhaps not so many would agree that whatever the circumstances we create much of this stress by how we think about and respond to:
+Although not everyone would agree, we create our own stress and we do this by how we think about and respond to:

 - What is going on around us

 - What might happen in the future.

 People who are relatively unaffected by stress appear to have a different approach to life’s ups and downs than the rest of us.
 They appear to have a different mental and emotional attitude to stressful situations.

 And, according to NLP (Neuro-Linguistic Programming), this attitude and the skills which go with it can be learned and practised by anyone.

 Effective anxiety management

 To cope effectively with stress and even thrive on it requires skill.
 A few people have had the good fortune to have been raised or educated in an environment which enabled them to acquire these skills at an early age.
 The rest of us have a bit of catching up to do.
 We need to study what it is that these people do differently and then emulate them.